kyren/goggles/README.md

 2) The `resource_set` module defines a `ResourceSet` which is similar to an `AnyMap` with values stored in a `RwLock`.
 It doesn't ever block, instead it simply panics when aliasing rules are violated.
-It is desigend so that you can use the `par_seq` module to build systems that operate over the defined resources.
+It is designed so that you can use the `par_seq` module to build systems that operate over the defined resources.
 It also includes convenient types for defining and requesting sets of read / write handles to resources in tuples like `(Read<ResourceA>,